akotulu/nikon900arduino-motorizer/README.md

 * Photoshop - Magic Wand tool
 * Arduino IDE - the tool

+If new to Rhinoceros then docs folder may help you

 ### Pitfalls

 * Motor is weak when speed is increased
-* Clean the gears from printing overhead with sandpaper
+* Clean the gears from printing overhead using sandpaper
 * Use extra washers to level motor
 * Transfer gear has 1mm cap, cut cardboard circle to make a washer if needed
 * I prefer smooth rotation, but motor may get stuck.
 Change the program to rotate motor less frequently with higher revolutions